dwmkerr/lex-starter-kit/README.md

 └── scripts       # scripts used by the makefile
 ```

-A full conference presentation goes through this project (a video link will be available shortly).
+A full conference presentation goes through this project [Build a Chatbot in 10 Minutes](https://www.slideshare.net/CodeOps/build-a-chatbot-in-ten-minutes-dave-kerr-serverless-summit).

 For those who want to follow along with the presentation, you can check out the code at different points using these links:

 | Branch | Section |
 |--------|---------|